-Paying a couple of hundred dollars on having an oil change doesn’t sit well with me … it’s a 30-minute job (at the most) and the most difficult part is removing the old oil.
-That was until now … oil extractors make that job so much easier and cleaner.
+Paying a couple of hundred dollars for an oil change doesn’t sit well with me.
+It’s a 30-minute job max.
+And the most difficult part is removing the old oil.
+That was until now.
+Oil extractors make that job so much easier and cleaner.

-If you read these reviews regularly, some of these items may look familiar, because they’re very similar to the brake bleeders that we looked at a while back.
-They’re doing a very similar job … sucking fluid from a component, in fact, one of these oil extractors also comes with a brake bleeding accessory.
+If you read these reviews regularly, some of these items may look familiar.
+They’re very similar to the brake bleeders that we looked at a while back.
+They’re doing a very similar job: sucking fluid from a component.
+In fact, one of these oil extractors also comes with a brake bleeding accessory.

 So just why would you want to use an oil extractor?
 What benefits do they have over other methods?

 How Does an Oil Extractor Work?

 Oil extractors are very simple.
 Essentially, all you’re doing is creating a vacuum.
 You could almost see it like a vacuum cleaner for oil.
 The tank is depressurized, and the hose going into the tank starts sucking.
 Whether it’s water, oil, or transmission fluid, the tank acts as a reservoir to collect the fluid.

 Some extractors can do a little more.
 If they’re fitted with a reversible valve, it could mean that they can dispense fluids as well as suck them up.

 For example, let’s say you need to change the transmission oil in a manual transmission.
 You can pump the fluid through the filler hole (which 99% of the time has to be done from underneath).
 It’s doubtful that you can top up or refill a transmission without a way of pumping the fluid.